PALM: Pushing Adaptive Learning Rate Mechanisms for Continual Test-Time Adaptation: Related Works

 \section{Related Works}

-: The overarching target of TTA is to adapt source models to unlabelled test data in real-time in a source-free online training fashion \cite{jain2011online, sun2020test, wang2020tent}.
-TENT \cite{wang2020tent} optimizes the Batch Normalisation (BN) parameters by minimizing the Shannon entropy \cite{shannon1948mathematical} of the pseudo labels.
-In \cite{schneider2020improving}, the statistics of the BN parameters are replaced by the ones of the input corrupted data.
-Adacontrast \cite{chen2022contrastive} combines contrastive learning and utilizes the memory module to update the entire model's parameters.
-While previous TTA methods showed significant improvements, they were demonstrated for a single domain shift at a time \cite{choi2022improving, liu2021ttt++, schneider2020improving, wang2020tent} and did not consider continual distribution shifts.
+\textbf{Test-time adaptation (TTA)}: The goal of TTA is to adapt source models to unlabelled test data in real-time using a source-free online approach \cite{jain2011online, sun2020test, wang2020tent}.
+TENT \cite{wang2020tent} optimizes BN parameters by minimizing the Shannon entropy \cite{shannon1948mathematical} of pseudo labels.
+BN Stats Adapt (BN-1) \cite{schneider2020improving} replaces the BN statistics with those from corrupted test data, while AdaContrast \cite{chen2022contrastive} uses contrastive learning and a memory module to update the entire model.
+However, these methods address only single domain shifts and overlook continual shifts.

-{ \bfseries Continual TTA (CTTA)}: CTTA poses an adaptation challenge wherein the model must continually adjust to evolving target data, accommodating a sequence of dynamic domain shifts.
-The first work, CoTTA \cite{wang2022continual}, considers addressing this challenging task by setting up a teacher-student network, with full model updates.
-The teacher model is updated using an exponential moving average (EMA) to deal with forgetting and accumulation of errors with time.
-EcoTTA \cite{song2023ecotta} introduces "meta networks" \ie a BN layer and a convolution block are attached to the frozen source model.
-At every stage, an $L_{1}$ regularisation loss between the outputs of the meta network and that of the source model is computed to handle catastrophic forgetting.
+\textbf{Continual TTA (CTTA)}: CTTA requires models to adapt to dynamic domain shifts.
+CoTTA \cite{wang2022continual} uses a teacher-student setup with full model updates.
+The teacher model is updated using an exponential moving average (EMA) to deal with catastrophic forgetting and error accumulation with time.
+EcoTTA \cite{song2023ecotta} adds ``meta networks" to a frozen source model, computing an $L_{1}$ regularization loss to prevent catastrophic forgetting.
+DSS \cite{wang2024continual} introduces a dynamic thresholding framework to differentiate between low and high sample quality.

-{ \bfseries Efficient fine-tuning approaches}: Freezing model parameters to learn information from downstream data has witnessed a good body of work \cite{sener2016learning, long2016unsupervised, zintgraf2019fast, li2021prefix, evci2022head2toe, guo2019spottune}.
-Depending upon the distribution shift of the target task, in \cite{lee2022surgical}, the authors demonstrated that heuristically selecting a subset of convolutional blocks for training while freezing the remaining blocks works better than full fine-tuning.
+\textbf{Efficient model fine-tuning}: Freezing model parameters to learn information from downstream data has witnessed a good body of work \cite{sener2016learning, long2016unsupervised, zintgraf2019fast, guo2019spottune}.
+Depending upon the distribution shift of the target task, in \cite{lee2022surgical}, the authors demonstrate that heuristically selecting a subset of convolutional blocks for training while freezing the remaining blocks works better than full fine-tuning.